Support Groundbreaking Reporting on Women

 Erica Hensley

-Erica Hensley is a public health and data reporter based in and covering the South, with a particular focus on reproductive health and equity.
+Erica Hensley is the Executive Coordinator and Special Projects Manager.
+Before her current role, she was a public health and data reporter for The Fuller Project based in and covering the South, with a particular focus on reproductive health and equity.

 Before joining The Fuller Project, she freelanced and worked as an investigative reporter focusing on public health for one of the first Southern non-profit digital outlets, Mississippi Today, where she was a Knight Foundation fellow and her COVID-19 work helped put national attention on Mississippi’s response to the COVID-19 pandemic.
 She was the inaugural recipient of the Doris O'Donnell Innovations in Investigative Journalism Fellowship and won Atlanta Press Club's investigative reporting award for her work on lead exposure in Georgia.